Dark and visible matter distribution in Coma cluster: theory vs observations: Navarro-Frenk-White profile in the Coma cluster. Theory vs observations and simulations

 \

 \

-This table shows that the closest with respect to the observations results take place for the values $c=3\div 4$ where $R_{eff,4}^{(min)}$ has a minimum.
+The table shows that the closest with respect to the observations results take place for the values $c=3\div 4$ where $R_{\mathrm{eff},4}^{(min)}$ has a minimum.

 It is worth noting that this concentration parameter is very close to the one obtained from the fitting of the NFW model.
-This fit is based on a series of DM cosmological simulations within the $\Lambda$CDM model \cite{DuttMac,Sch}.
-For example, if we take $M_{200}^{(min)}= 1.29 h^{-1}\times10^{15}M_{\odot}$ (see footnote 1), then we get from Eq.
-(24) in \cite{Sch} or equivalently Eq.
-(8) in \cite{DuttMac} that $c\approx 3.89$.
+This fit is based on a series of DM cosmological simulations within the $\Lambda$CDM model \citep{DuttMac,Sch}.
+For example, if we take $M_{200}^{(min)}= 1.29 h^{-1}\times10^{15}M_{\odot}$ (see footnote 1), then we get from the equations for the concentration-mass relations (see Eq.
+(24) in \citep{Sch} or equivalently Eq.
+(8) in \citep{DuttMac}) that $c\approx 3.89$.

 Therefore, the comparison of our toy model with the observable data and simulations leads to the following preferable NFW parameters for the Coma cluster: $R_{200} \approx 1.77\,h^{-1} \, \mathrm{Mpc} = 2.61\, \mathrm{Mpc}$ and $c=3\div 4$.
 For these values of $c$ and $M_{200}= 1.29 h^{-1}\times10^{15}M_{\odot}$, the total mass of the Coma cluster in the case of the NFW profile is $M = (4.08\div 4.74)\,h^{-1}\times 10^{15} M_{\odot}$ (see Eq. \rf{3.7}).
-We also found that in this cluster the most of galaxies are concentrated inside a sphere of the effective radius $R_{eff}\sim 3.7$ Mpc and the line-of-sight velocity dispersion is $1004\, \mathrm{km}\, \mathrm{s}^{-1}$.
-This value is very close to $1008\, \mathrm{km}\, \mathrm{s}^{-1}$ obtained from the observations for the Coma cluster (Abell 1656) in \cite{veldisp}.
+We also found that in this cluster the most of galaxies are concentrated inside a sphere of the effective radius $R_{\mathrm{eff}}\sim 3.7$ Mpc and the line-of-sight velocity dispersion is $1004\, \mathrm{km}\, \mathrm{s}^{-1}$.
+This value is very close to $1008\, \mathrm{km}\, \mathrm{s}^{-1}$ obtained from the observations for the Coma cluster (Abell 1656) in \citep{veldisp}.